 Our engineers and designers share cutting-edge technology news and ideas with regard to Qt, QML, Qt on Android, OpenGL, Qt 3D, Vulkan, Scalable UIs and more embedded, mobile and desktop-related topics.

-Clazy 1.4 has been released and brings 10 new checks.
+Clazy 1.5 is now available.
+This is a small release, mainly focused on bug fixing.
 Clazy is a clang compiler plugin which emits warnings related to Qt best practices.
-We’ll be showing Clazy at Qt World Summit in Boston, Oct 29-30, where we are a main Sponsor.
-You can read more about it in our previous blog posts: How to […]
+We’ll be showing Clazy at Embedded World, Nuremberg, Febr 26-28, where we are a main Qt partner.
+You can read more about it in our previous […]